Sahir8gill/sahir8gill.github.io/about.md

 As of August 2018, I am also involved in working towards the upliftment of the economically challenged community around campus by providing educational assistance to children living there on a bi-weekly basis.
 This project is undertaken by [Nirmaan](https://www.facebook.com/goanirmaan/ "Facebook Page"){:target="_blank"} and I specifically work under Project Lamani.
 More details about [Nirmaan]({{ sahir8gill.github.io }}/assets/Nirmaan Newsletter.pdf){:target="_blank"}.

+In the academic year 2017-2018, I worked as the editor for campus' annual [magazine](http://www.bits-pilani.ac.in/Uploads/Goa_Upload/SIZZLING_SANDS_2016-2017.pdf "Read"){:target="_blank"}.

 For more detailed information about my professional life: [CV]({{ sahir8gill.github.io }}/assets/CV_Sahir Gill.pdf){:target="_blank"}

 <!-- display the social media buttons in your README -->